Rock 'n' Roll History for

 August 19

-After 58 episodes, the final Monkees TV show airs on NBC.
-Since the its initial run, almost every major cable network has aired re-runs of the show, including a popular stint on CBS from 1969-1972.
+After fifty-eight episodes, the final Monkees TV show airs on NBC.
+Since the its initial run, almost every major cable network has aired re-runs of the program, including a popular stint on CBS from 1969-1972.

 August 19